Koha-Community/kohadocs/source/implementation_checklist.rst

    -  :ref:`RecordLocalUseOnReturn` : Set this to
       record local use of items when you check them in

--  Customize your :ref:`Notices & Slips`
+-  Customize your :ref:`Notices & slips`

 -  Define your :ref:`Overdue Notice Triggers <overdue-notice/status-triggers-label>`